-In this section, we present a collection of external magnetic fields that allow calculating magnon pair production characteristics based on exact solutions of Eq. (\ref{d7}).
+In this section, we present a collection of external magnetic fields that can be used to calculate the characteristics of magnon pair production based on the exact solutions of Eq. (\ref{d7}).
 For the sake of convenience, we discuss examples separately and list pertinent results only.
 Further details are placed in Appendix \ref{B}.